xullnn/ls_pull_over_push/210/answers.md

 - `false`
 - `null`
 - `undefined`
-- emtpy string `''`
+- empty string `''`
 - the Number `0`
 - the Number `NaN`

-How will Javascript handle the situations that we use non-boolean values in a logical expression?
+How will Javascript handle the situations that non-boolean values are used in a logical expression?
 For example `'' && 0`, or `6 || 7`?

 answer: